Making It Stick: Creating An Organization Ready For Change

-Kelli Skaff joins Jennifer Ayers on this episode of the Survive & Thrive podcast to talk about how and why organizations should create an internal change management function.
+Kelli Skaff joins Jennifer Ayres on this episode of the Survive & Thrive podcast to talk about how and why organizations should create an internal change management function.
 Kelli is a change management expert, handling major changes like system integration, finance process design, setting up shared-service models, and so much more.

 Listen to Jennifer and Kelli discuss creating an internal change management function:

 Jennifer introduces Kelly and they talk about some of the things she’s done throughout her career.

 Kelli shares some of her own experiences with companies that have gone well and others that have struggled, detailing what went right and wrong.

 What has success looked like?
 (12:39)

 Kelli breaks down what successful change management looks and sounds like.
 From “toppling the ivory tower” to

 The benefits of having an internal change function (16:09)